daveworth/not-so-secret-sauce/README.md

 gist is of the correct language type so that syntax highlighting makes the most of your contribution.

-In places where content is Highgroove, or contributor, -specific use your best judgement in terms of whether or not to name them in the content or omit them by replacing their name with a generic pronoun.
+In places where content is Big Nerd Ranch, or contributor, -specific use your best judgement in terms of whether or not to name them in the content or omit them by replacing their name with a generic pronoun.

-## Site Details
+# # Site Details

 ### Twitter Bootstrap 2.0